Excel VBA Message Box

 Sub Messagebox() msgbox "This is a Message Box Demo...! " End Sub

 Step 4: Now, we will run the following code by clicking on RUN or pressing on F5.
 As we can see, that Message Box is displayed with the OK button and Message.

 In this, we are going to display the Message with Icon constants, Yes, No, and Title.
 All the steps from 1-3 are the same; we have to make changes in step 4.

 Sub Messagebox() msgbox "This file contains virus.
 Do you want to continue", vbYesNo + vbExclamation, "This is Title" End Sub

 Step 5: As we can see, that message box is displayed with the with Icon constants (Exclamation mark), Yes, No, and Title.

 Things to Remember

-- Message Box is used to display a message or warning on the screen similar to a dialog box.
+- A message Box is used to display a message or warning on the screen, similar to a dialog box.

-- In this “Prompt” argument is mandatory, all other arguments are Optional.
+- This “Prompt” argument is mandatory; all other arguments are Optional.

 - OK button is the default button.

 - VBA code is halted when the Message Box is displayed.

 This is a guide to VBA Message Box.
 Here we discuss how to get Message Box in VBA Excel, practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –